H2CO3/Sparkling/doc/semantics.md

 operands between the two parentheses (along with the left-hand side), which will become the arguments of the function.
 The LHS must be a function.
-The `()` operator calls the function, binding the call-time arguments to its formal parameters.
-It yields the return value of the function.
+The `()` operator calls the function, binding the call-time arguments to its formal parameters, maintaining their order.
+The expressions passed as arguments are evaluated from left to right.
+The operator yields the return value of the function.
 Function arguments are passed by value.
-Arrays follow pointer semantics: assigning a new array to a function argument won't change the value visible to the calling context, but assigning to an **element** of an array does change its value as seen by both the calling context and the called function.
+Arrays follow pointer
+semantics: assigning a new array to a function argument won't change the value visible to the calling context, but assigning to an **element** of an array does change its value as seen by both the calling context and the called function.

 §3.9.5.
 The memberof operator has two different, semantically equivalent forms:
 `<array> . member` and `<array> -> member`.
 It works the same as the postfix []